LicensePro

 How to Apply: Step-by-Step

-Check San Francisco Zoning Requirements
+Check San Francisco zoning requirements

 Collect all necessary paperwork including catering license application, food handler certification, commissary kitchen approval.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

-Await Processing & Approval
+Await processing & approval

 Protect Your San Francisco Business